tadeubanzato/PersonalMacPrompt/README.md

 ```
 brew install zsh
 ```
-Now that you have Zsh it is time to install Oh-My-Zsh (https://ohmyz.sh/) running the script
+At this point your Prompt should be already changed with Zsh it is time to install Oh-My-Zsh (https://ohmyz.sh/) running the script
 ```
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"
 ```